wald-tq/ui-router.github.io/_react_tutorial/hellosolarsystem.md

 ## State Parameters

-We also want to allow the user to be able view the details for a specific person.
+We also want to allow the user to be able to view the details for a specific person.
 The `person` state takes a `personId` parameter, and uses it to fetch that specific person's details.

 The parameter value is included as a part of the URL.